HL7-cz/img-order/input/pagecontent/functional-view.md

 In cases where the examination is not performed due to medical or technical reasons, or if the patient did not attend or refused the indicated examination (e.g. an X-ray of the skull to rule out intracranial bleeding, claustrophobia in MRI, space limitations due to the patient's size, or the patient did not attend the examination due to death at the healthcare facility), a traditional referral is used.
 This referral includes the anticipated imaging modality according to DICOM, but does not result in an imaging examination.
 Instead, it generates a consultation text, which serves as the report of the examination outcome.

-This approach allows for documentation and communication regarding the circumstances and reasons for the non-performance or refusal of the examination, ensuring that necessary clinical information is captured and shared with relevant healthcare professionals.

 ---

 #### Use Case: Order Acceptance by Facilities Using a More General Examination List